Ko tatou ara ako

 We are lucky enough to have our own pool where our ākonga learn to swim every day during terms one and four.

-A partnership with surrounding colleges to help our ākonga transition to college.
+We've partnered with surrounding colleges to help our ākonga transition to college.
 In 2020 our year seven ākonga will be working with the Mahurangi College STEAM syndicate.

 Trees for Survival

-An environmental education programme, which gets our ākonga growing and planting native trees to restore our local natural habitats.
+Our environmental education programme, which gets our ākonga growing and planting native trees to restore our local natural habitats.

 The Pakiri Tennis Club is right next door to our school.
 Our ākonga have tennis lessons after school on Wednesday's during terms one and four.

-Pakiri School hosts evening classes for the whole community such as yoga and a Te Reo study group.
+Pakiri School hosts evening classes for the community such as yoga and a Te Reo study group.